-James Hazel is a artist-composer and emerging sociologist working on the unceded Gadigal Lands of the Eora Nation.
-As someone who was born in Western Sydney, and lived in social-housing for 14 years, James’s socio-sonic practice draws upon lived and authentic working-class experiences, utterences, vocalities, and imaginaries to explore what it means to listen, love, live, labour and ‘make do’ in a neoliberal world that is increasingly characterised by economic instability, automation, and social inequality - via a politics of labour and pre(care)ity.
+Drawing upon lived and authentic working-class experiences, utterences, vocalities, and imaginaries to explore what it means to listen, love, live, labour and ‘make do’ in a world that is increasingly characterised by economic instability, automation, and social inequality - via a politics of labour and precarity.

 As the co-founder of Danger/Dancer, ADSR ZINE, (under)scoring the commons, and poor opera(tions), Hazel has collaborated with and/or comissioned many artists.
 In particular, James’ recent focus has aimed to contribute to spaces for the innovative practices of intersectional working-class artists to be heard Additionally, Hazel conducts sound and performance oriented workshop programs and community organizing initiatives, working closely with CLASS ACTIONS COLLECTIVE - co-founded with Gadigal/Bidgigal/Yuin Elder Aunty Rhonda Dixon Grovenor, Kaz Therese - and other community groups in NSW.